How DMP Works

 Key Takeaway

-NBA and NCAAB use the same projection framework (weighted baselines, DVP adjustments, variance modeling), but each is tuned to the realities of its league.
-NBA has richer data (archetypes, injuries, defense profiles), so the system is more granular.
+Each sport gets a purpose-built projection system tuned to its realities.
+NBA has the richest data (archetypes, injuries, defense profiles), so the system is the most granular.
 NCAAB compensates for thinner data with heavier season weighting, model-based EV, and context-specific adjustments like foul risk and defensive pressure.
+MLB is fundamentally different -- pitcher-vs-batter matchups, platoon splits, park factors, and weather create a projection pipeline that shares the same philosophy (quantify edge, model variance, compute P(over)) but uses entirely different inputs and statistical distributions.